liferay/liferay-docs/discover/portal/articles/130-forms/03-form-rules/05-autofill-rules.markdown

 # Action: Autofill

-Autofill rules let you the change the selection options of another field based on the value entered into a related field.
+Autofill rules let you change the selection options of another field based on the value entered into a related field.
 A [data provider's]((/discover/portal/-/knowledge_base/7-1/data-providers)) output is used to populate a field, as long as the condition is met.